PasDeChocolat/PNMProcessingWorkshop_Summer2013/LABS/ImmediateFeedback/README.md

 3. What happened?
 Did you see something like this: ![Crazy Horse Head](https://raw.github.com/PasDeChocolat/PNMProcessingWorkshop_Summer2013/master/LABS/ImmediateFeedback/crazy_horse_head.png)
 4. You broke it.
 Freak out.
 Seriously, get it all out.
 5. That's an error message at the bottom in burnt umber (reddish brown): "The function crazyhorsehead(int, int, int, int) does not exist."
+6. Also, see how the line with the error is highlighted yellow?
-6. Fix your sketch by changing `crazyhorsehead` back to `rect`.
+7. Fix your sketch by changing `crazyhorsehead` back to `rect`.
-7. Restart the sketch.
-All is again right with the world.
+8. Restart the sketch and restore calm.

 ### Extra Credit